-We're an advancing Army, with healthy faith communities and healthy leaders, doing what we do best.
+We're an advancing Army, with healthy mission expressions, doing what we do best.

 Together our people will be fully released to use their energies and giftedness in the best possible ways.
 We envisage simple, manageable initiatives that are true to our DNA and connect our people to what they’ve always loved about The Salvation Army.
 We see local collaborations of our people, our expressions and the wider community, joining together to re-imagine The Salvation Army in their community.